junishigohoka/local_PCA_blackcap/README.md

 ### Coalescent time

-How `MSMC2-decode` behaves at a polymorphic inversion was assessed by simulating a polymorphic inversion using `SLiM`.
+Here I demonstrate how `MSMC2-decode`'s behaviour at a polymorphic inversion was assessed by simulating a polymorphic inversion using `SLiM`.

 Note that subfolders in `slim/msmc2-decode/output/` were omitted because even for this small toy data, there were a lot of files.
 Making directories and following the pipeline below should make similar output.